JohanDevl/Exams-Viewer-Project/README.md

 ## 📖 Overview

-This is the **official community repository** for the **Exams-Viewer Project** - a comprehensive web platform designed for viewing, managing, and studying certification exams from various providers including ServiceNow, Microsoft, AWS, and many others.
+This is the **official community repository** for the **Exams-Viewer Project** - a modern ServiceNow certification exam preparation platform built with Next.js 15, designed for practicing certification exam questions with advanced features, real-time statistics, and intelligent study tools.

 This repository serves as the central hub for:
 - 🐛 **Bug Reports** and issue tracking